The Show Must Go On: How to Leverage Virtual Events to Protect Your Employees from COVID-19 During Trade Show Season

 When an employee is at a trade show, he or she is out of pocket.
 Valuable time is spent traveling and attending the event itself.
 And for event sponsors, let’s face it: just putting up and taking down a booth can be a day’s work in itself.
 A virtual event, however, allows the employee to visit and revisit the experience on their own terms, increasing the attendee’s productivity, the conference’s value for the attendee, and its ROI for the event producer.
 And virtual events tend to be faster paced than those in real life since the attendees don’t have to physically move from space to space.
 This means attendees can actually meet more people.

 As companies strive to protect the health and safety of their employees as well as the employees of their customers, partners, and vendors, they’re taking all necessary measures to ensure no one is put at risk: restricting travel, limiting the size of meetings, providing remote-work solutions, and continuing to insist on safe behavior in every environment.
 One easy and safe way to conduct “business as usual” in this environment is through the use of virtual events.
-To learn more about how you can leverage virtual event technology in your own organization, request a demo today.
+To learn more about how you can leverage virtual event technology in your own organization, request a demo virtual event demo today.